 The entire museum is a true gem chock-a-block of historical artifacts, mechanical wonders, and everywhere you look has a story to tell.
 A few of my favorite exhibits include:

 "When I was your age, I used to walk 15 miles to school, uphill both ways..."
 That was what my parents said anyway.
 Whenever I go through the Work in the Woods exhibit I tell myself, "I will never again complain about being cold.
 I will never again complain about being dirty.
 I will never again complain about being hungry.
 I will never again complain about being tired."
 These early beginnings of industry in the Adirondack Mountains are beautifully illustrated in the equally humbling and fascinating exhibit, "Work in the Woods".

 Boats and Boating in the Adirondacks

 I do love pretty shiny things.
-And I do love old school quality craftmanship.
+And I do love old-school quality craftsmanship.
 There is nothing quite like getting out on the water of an Adirondack lake in a beautiful handmade wooden boat.
-The museum's Boats and Boating exhibit celebrates a wonderful history of Adirondack watercraft from genuine Adirondack guideboats to inboard motorboats like the one above crafted by the legendary John Hacker.
+The museum's Boats and Boating exhibit celebrates a wonderful history of Adirondack watercraft from genuine Adirondack guide boats to inboard motorboats like the one above crafted by the legendary John Hacker.

-More than anything, life in the Adirondacks is about the thrill of the experience and in their new exhibit The Adirondack Experience, the Adirondack Museum beautiful illustrates Adirondack culture, from the Jon Rondeau's modest hermit cabin to Adirondack Great Camp style.
-Get a sneak peak now before it opens in full next spring!
+More than anything, life in the Adirondacks is about the thrill of the experience, and in their new exhibit The Adirondack Experience, Adirondack culture is beautifully illustrated, from Jon Rondeau's modest hermit cabin to Adirondack Great Camp style.